OxHainan/cloak-docs/docs/source/deploy/architecture.rst

         }
     }

-* contract, indicates the name of the confidential smart contract
+* contract, indicates the name of the confidential smart contract.

 * states

     States records all types of contract data state variables, The meaning of the ``owner`` field is

-    * ``owner: "all"`` is defaults value, means that anyone can query the data and store it on BlockChain in plaintext.
+    * ``owner: "all"`` is defaults value, means that anyone can query the data and store it on Block Chain in plaintext.

     * ``owner: id``, means that the owner of data is ``id``, ``id`` type is ``address``.
       Only user has verified the identity of the ``id`` (e.g., digital signature) can be allowed to read the data.
-      Therefore, the value of data is private and crypted it before export cloak (e.g., synchronized data to BlockChain).
+      Therefore, the value of data is private and crypted it before export cloak (e.g., synchronized data to Block Chain).

     * ``owner: "mapping(address!x=>uint256@x)``, statement of the mapping ``key`` is temporary variable ``x``, and flag the owner of ``value`` is ``x``. the same as ``id``.